davidyell/CakePHP-Statusable/README.md

 ```

 ##Proposed features
-* Migration for schema of `statuses` table
+- [ ] Migration for schema of `statuses` table
-* `Status` model
+- [ ] `Status` model
-* Behaviour using model callbacks to change statuses
+- [x] Behaviour using model callbacks to change statuses
-* Behaviour to modify finds to add the extra conditions
+- [x] Behaviour to modify finds to add the extra conditions
-* Borrrow some functionality from the CakeDC/Utils/SoftDelete behaviour in relation to deletion
+- [x] Borrrow some functionality from the CakeDC/Utils/SoftDelete behaviour in relation to deletion
-* Something to speed up administration of records, like a component which injects a `status_id` field into forms.
+- [ ] Something to speed up administration of records, like a component which injects a `status_id` field into forms.
 Might be too much and too narrow a use-case to be helpfull to everyone though.
-* Not too sure on having the statuses in the database or in the behaviour.
-If they are in the database how will you know which ones are displayable and where?
+- [x] Not too sure on having the statuses in the database or in the behaviour.
+If they are in the database how will you know which ones are displayable and where? __Allowed configuration in the behaviour__